10 Principles of Stoicism

 Week 1: Foundation Building

-Focus: Master Rule 1 (Control what you can control).
-Practice the stress question: "Can I influence this?"
+Focus: Rule 1 (Control what you can control).
+Practice the stress question “Can I influence this?” each day.

-Daily time: 5 minutes of reflection each morning
+Daily time: About 5 minutes of reflection each morning.

 Week 2: Acceptance Training

-Add: Rule 2 (Accept what you can't change).
-Notice when you're fighting reality.
+Add: Rule 2 (Accept what you cannot change).
+Notice when you are fighting reality, and shift to “How can I work with this?”

 Week 3: Mental Training

 Add: Rule 3 (Negative visualization).
-Spend 5 minutes weekly imagining challenges.
+Spend 5 minutes weekly imagining challenges to build resilience and gratitude.

 Week 4: Living Your Values

 Add: Rule 4 (Live according to virtue).
-Use the four-virtue decision framework.
+Use the four‑virtue checklist when making important decisions.

-Remember: Master 2-3 rules deeply rather than trying to follow all 10 superficially.
-Quality over quantity.
+Remember: Master a few rules deeply rather than trying to follow all 10 superficially.
+Quality beats quantity.
+If you like structured challenges, you can also try the Free 30‑Day Stoic Challenge.

 Common Questions About Practicing Stoicism